 “Green bathrooms” are now a big thing, thanks to the many health benefits that plants offer when you bring them indoors.
 Not to mention the pleasing visual appeal of gorgeous plant life in a bathroom!

-19. Mixed patterns
+20. Mixed patterns

-20. Mid-century style
+21. Mid-century style

-21. Window-style partial screen
+22. Window-style partial screen

 23. A double dose of colour

 Colour blocking with vibrant contrasting colours is an eye-catching way to use tile in your shower.
-This shower in the Firehouse Hotel in Los Angeles uses a mix of white and lilac zellige tile together with chrome fixtures.
-I love the unusual polygonal rainfall showerhead.

 24. Opt for an arched frame